What is ANM?

 Why ANM and GNM Programs Are Crucial to India’s Healthcare Revolution

 With the government’s focus on improving healthcare accessibility, especially in rural regions, ANM and GNM professionals are in high demand.
+These healthcare programs are recognized as high-paying courses after 12th science, offering both job security and opportunities to make meaningful contributions to public health.
 They serve as the backbone of primary healthcare, ensuring that essential medical services reach every corner of the country.

 Eligibility Criteria for ANM and GNM Courses